tuxxon/wedeploy.com/node/electric/src/pages/updates/apis/javascript/index.md

 layout: "updates"
 updates:
  -
+  version: 4.5.0
+  date: June 28th, 2018
+  description: Added a new method `wildcard` to Data to retrieve documents which matches with the given pattern.
+ -
   version: 4.4.0
   date: May 25th, 2018
   description: Added a new method `fields` to Data to fetch only specified fields from a document.